zootle/energy-intake-predictor/README.md

 9. Deploying in a sample technique

-During the data pre-processing phase, I have vectorized words associated with food names and groups to make them more generalizable to a broader spectrum of targets.
+During the data pre-processing phase, I have vectorized words associated with food names and groups to make them more generalisable to a broader spectrum of targets.
 The aim of this project was to develop a machine learning model capable of adapting to a wide range of recipes and ingredients, thereby reducing its specificity to unseen data.
 The implementation details are shown below.

 ![Word Cloud of Ingredients](assets/images/food-composition-word-cloud.png "Word Cloud of Ingredients")